titan3755/react-calculator/README.md

 # Simple React Calculator

-This is a simple beginner ReactJS project namely, a basic calculator,

-### `This is the code behind the calculator application`
+This is a simple beginner ReactJS project namely, a basic calculator.
+This is the code behind the calculator application